hpfast/webmapping_for_beginners_wiki/Leaflet-step-2.md

 	var marker = L.marker([51.5, -0.09]).addTo(map);
 	~~~~

+`var` stands for variable.
+Variables store data so that they can be used later on in the program.
+Here the keyword `var` creates a new variable named `marker`.
+The value stored is a Leaflet marker which is immediatly added to our map.

 2. Add another 4 markers. (friends, places you lived or visited?).
 Note: do give the ‘var’ another name every time.
 Example:

 	~~~~